 People like me are essentially in the recycling business, in that we recycle past adventures to pay for new ones.
 The skill in this comes from the quality of what you make from that experience, how well you can create that virtual experience, the fear, the fun of it, the up and the downs.
-If you do it well - give people the virtually experience of being you - you can make a small or large living from it.
-The problem with this is that it’s very easy for the recycling business to become a full-time job, the same old words and pictures and stories broken down and resold again and again, the chance of new material squandered by conflicting dates in your diary with those very adventures.
+If you do it well - give people the virtual experience of being you - you can make a small or large living from it.
+The problem with this is that it’s very easy for the recycling business to become a full-time job, the same old words and pictures and stories broken down and resold, again and again, the chance of new material squandered by conflicting dates in your diary with those very adventures.
 I know several people who are really successful and who have money in the bank so they can escape, but who, as soon as trips are being planned - will just drop you if work appears.
-Maybe that’s called being a grown up!
+Maybe that’s called being a grown-up!
 Often people, who can’t get away, will throw themselves into it to such a degree that they never break out of the centrifuge of their success.
-I saw a mate write recently about making $35,000 for a single talk, while my old mate Bear Grylls is worth about £10 million - but I wonder, in the middle of all that success where is the life?
+I saw a mate write recently about making $35,000 for a single talk, while my old mate Bear Grylls is worth about £10 million - but I wonder, in the middle of all that success where is life?
 How easy it is to hand over the living in order to make one.

 You can’t pulp yesterday to make tomorrow indefinitely.